Durham Priory Library Recreated Post-Doctoral Fellowships

 (1 November 2019 – 31 October 2020)

 Anna Dorofeeva completed her PhD on early medieval Physiologus manuscripts at the University of Cambridge in 2015, and has since held research fellowships at the University of Frankfurt and University College Dublin.
 Her research interests span the cultural and intellectual history of the early and high Middle Ages, with a particular focus on manuscripts and book history.
-At Durham, she will work on secret writing and cryptography in Priory Library manuscripts from the eleventh to the sixteenth centuries.
-Her project aims to shed light on often invisible aspects of Western monasticism: community identity, the social experience of secrecy, and the boundary between graphic symbol and written word.
+At Durham, she worked on secret writing and cryptography in Priory Library manuscripts from the eleventh to the sixteenth centuries.
+Her project aimed to shed light on often invisible aspects of Western monasticism: community identity, the social experience of secrecy, and the boundary between graphic symbol and written word.

 We are enourmously grateful to the Zeno Karl Schindler Foundation and Joanna Barker for supporting this important research.